 Just as in life sensory stimulation and position changes are a vital part of mental health.
 To sit in one room all day doing only one thing may lead to a sense of boredom, depression, uselessness or helplessness, as well as weakened muscles, lack of mental stimulation, blood clots, and stiffened joints or muscles which can cause pain.

-Changing one’s mental position on some topics is also good and healthy.
+Changing one’s point of view on some topics is also good and healthy.
 Our minds need to be open to new ideas, new ways of doing things, new lives, new improvements, new feelings, new friends, new outlooks on life, new beliefs, and new challenges.

 So it is good for one to move about, go places when possible and not let one’s home, nor one’s mind become a prison.
-One should use what one has to live, learn, move about and continue to experience life through every sense, when possible.
+One should use what one has in order to live, learn, move and continue to experience life through every sense, when possible.

 Remember, “Where there’s a will there’s a way.”
 Be creative.